WCHI (1490 AM): Into Chicago and off the air

-1930 brought several major changes, starting March 2, when the entire 1480 ensemble moved to 1490 kHz and WLAC of Nashville, Tennessee, was relocated to 1470; WCKY and WLAC had been causing mutual interference over much of Kentucky and Tennessee.
+Several major changes took place in 1930, starting March 2, when the entire 1480 ensemble moved to 1490 kHz and WLAC of Nashville, Tennessee, was relocated to 1470; WCKY and WLAC had been causing mutual interference over much of Kentucky and Tennessee.

 Later that year, WORD relocated from Batavia to Chicago and changed its call letters to WCHI.
 Those call letters had previously been assigned in April 1930 to one of its time-sharing partners: the former WSOA—successor to WHT—owned by the Radiophone Broadcasting Company, which was deleted at the end of October.
 The towers at Batavia did not come down until the early 1950s and 1969, respectively.

 Though Peoples Pulpit continued to own WCHI, its religious nature diminished in importance over the years, and ultimately, it was other programming on its air that would lead to its demise.
 In September 1931, the FRC designated the station's license renewal for hearing after receiving complaints of broadcasts by Percy L. Clark and Perley W. Johnson.
 The commission's general counsel charged WCHI for attacking the medical profession, in particular "surgical operations and the use of vaccines".
 While both Clark and Johnson claimed to be doctors, the latter lacked the license to practice medicine.
 Another high-profile personality who regularly spoke over WCHI was Winfield Caslow, the "Main Street Crusader".

 Unsatisfied with its somewhat limited schedule, WCKY petitioned the FRC to give it unlimited hours on 1490 kHz.
 An FRC examiner recommended that this request be denied; however, on October 30, 1931, the radio commission reversed the recommendation and ordered the deletion of WCHI, as well as time-share partner WJAZ, with full use of the frequency awarded to WCKY.
 The primary reason to remove WCHI was the station's broadcasts against the public health, but other considerations also prevailed.
 The Davis Amendment, a 1928 modification of the Radio Act of 1927, had established the obligation to effect the equity of the distribution of stations.
 Two years later, a system of "quota units" was instituted.
 One of the reasons given for the deletion of WCHI and WJAZ was to take quota units away from Illinois, 55 percent over its limit; by comparison, Kentucky was just 2 percent over.

 The Peoples Pulpit Association stayed on the air after the November 20 deadline to cease broadcasting, as it appealed the FRC action to the United States Court of Appeals for the District of Columbia Circuit, but Pulpit opted to have the case dismissed on April 30, 1932, and the license was formally deleted May 7.